SashaD826/Portfolio/README.md

   **Results:** Goal achieved, but to make the code even better API should be used to fully automate the process.

   **Data Source:** [Portfolio Composition CSV](https://github.com/SashaD826/Portfolio/blob/main/etf_portfolio_rebalancing.csv)
-   ### Monte Carlo Simulation for a Stock Portfolio
+   ### 💻🔮💰 Monte Carlo Simulation for a Stock Portfolio
   **Description:** This Python script executes a Monte Carlo simulation, a stochastic model that accounts for the historical performance of selected assets, but also introduces volatility to simulate market unpredictability.
-30000 simulations are generated.
+30000 unique simulation paths are generated.

   **Problem:** Prices of non-US assets have to be converted to USD.
 The model performs daily rebalancing to maintain constant asset weights over the ten-year period.
 While this simplifies the model, it provides a more consistent baseline for modeling than allowing asset allocation to drift.

   **Goal:** To forecast the potential value of the portfolio over a 10-year period.
-To calculate the probability of incuring loss vs. the probability of assets doubling or tripling in value.
+To calculate the probability of incurring loss vs. the probability of assets doubling or tripling in value.

   - Python code[`Monte Carlo Simulation Python`](https://github.com/SashaD826/Portfolio/blob/main/monte_carlo_sim.ipynb)